-The best way to uninstall application from Mac OS X
+The best way to uninstall programs on Mac OS X

 App Uninstaller is an utility used to uninstall applications on a Mac completely.

 This app allows you to remove all the system files that are left after simply dragging apps to the Trash.

 …Or why our solution is what you really need

 Uninstall Mac Apps

 Correctly and safely uninstall applications with all service content